zeperix/RGPClient/README.md

-# RGPClient Android
+# Artemis Android

-Previously named Moonlight
+Previously named Moonlight Noir

 An open source client for [Apollo](https://github.com/ClassicOldSong/Apollo)/[Sunshine](https://github.com/LizardByte/Sunshine).

-RGPClient Android will allow you to stream your collection of games from your Windows PC to your Android device, whether in your own home or over the internet.
+Artemis Android will allow you to stream your collection of games from your Windows PC to your Android device, whether in your own home or over the internet.

-RGPClient is currently the best fork of Moonlight with loads of optimizations for office usage.
+Artemis is currently the best fork of Moonlight with loads of optimizations for office usage.

-A more seamless experience with virtual display will be RGPClient paired with [Apollo](https://github.com/ClassicOldSong/Apollo).
+A more seamless experience with virtual display will be Artemis paired with [Apollo](https://github.com/ClassicOldSong/Apollo).

 # Features